ktbaek/Excess-deaths-Denmark/README.md

 from the baselines, I established season adjusted baselines and a 95% prediction interval (calculated as 1.96
 ![\\times](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Ctimes "\times")
-standard deviation) based on the quarter-specific variation shown in Figure @ref(fig:seasonality-10y-sex).
+standard deviation) based on the quarter-specific variation shown for 2010-19 in Figure 3.
 The prediction interval thus reflects the expected variation around the season adjusted baseline based on the observed pre-pandemic variation.
-Note, that it is here assumed that the expected seasonal variation is proportional to the linear baseline value within each stratification group (the 40-49yo age group in Figure @ref(fig:sab-10y-sex-norm) exemplifies this).
-Figures
-@ref(fig:sab-10y-sex-base1) and @ref(fig:sab-10y-sex-base2) show the
-death rates for each age and sex group together with the season adjusted baselines.
+Note, that it is here assumed that the expected seasonal variation is proportional to the linear baseline value within each stratification group (the 40-49yo age group in Figure 6 exemplifies this).
+Figures 4 and 5 show the death rates for each age and sex group together with the season adjusted baselines.

 ![**Quarterly death rates and season adjusted baselines using 2010-19 as reference period.** Colored lines indicate the quarterly death rates,